Configure product tour scenarios¶

 User group restrictions¶

-Restrict tour visibility by excluding specific user groups by using their content remote IDs:
+Restrict scenario visibility by excluding specific user groups by using their content remote IDs:

 1 2 3 | |